Cilantro Lime Rice

 About Cilantro Lime Rice

-When it comes to simple-yet-flavorful side dishes, this cilantro lime rice recipe has quickly become a staple in our house.
+When it comes to simple-yet-flavorful side dishes, this cilantro lime rice recipe could easily become your next go-to accompaniment.

-This doesn’t just apply to Mexican cuisine, either (although it goes amazingly well with that).
-I’ve served this with American dishes covered in ranch and cheese, and even some teriyaki infused Asian recipes, and we have loved it every time.
+And even though this rice side dish goes perfectly with Mexican cuisine, don’t feel like you have to limit yourself to what you serve with cilantro rice.
+I’ve served this with American dishes covered in ranch and cheese, and even some teriyaki-infused Asian recipes, and have loved it every time.

 What is cilantro lime rice?